 Admission to Columbia is need-blind for US Citizens and Eligible Noncitizens, meaning the Office of Undergraduate Admissions considers your application without regard to your financial need.
+Undocumented students who reside in the United States are also evaluated in a need-blind manner.
 International applicants, please see International Financial Aid information.

 We meet 100% of the demonstrated financial need for all first-years and transfers pursuing their first degree.

 We continue to meet 100% of your demonstrated financial need for all four years of study.
 For an estimate of the need-based financial aid for which you may qualify, visit our Net Price Calculator.
 Combined Plan applicants, please see Combined Plan information.

 Our need-based aid is in the form of grants and student work only.
 Loans are not used to meet financial need or included in initial financial aid awards.

 For students coming from families with calculated total incomes of less than $60,000 annually (and typical assets), parents are not expected to contribute to the cost of attendance.